douggilliland/R32V2020/Assembler/README.md

 # Assembler

-The assembler allows easy updates to the opcodes by reading the opcode table every time the assembler is run.
+The assembler allows easy updates to the opcodes by reading the opcode table every time the assembler itself is run.

 ## Running
 ```bash